Traditional Forms of Ganesha – (Forms in 2D)

-The multiple traditional representations of Ganesha’s form, with evolving aesthetics are what are briefly presented in this form exploration.
+The multiple traditional representations of Ganesha’s form, with evolving aesthetics, are what are briefly presented in this form exploration.

 Like Lord Vishnu’s 10 avatars, Ganesha Purana indicates four avatars of Ganesha, each in one of the four yugas.
-These forms were taken to slay the demons while riding a lion, a peacock, a rat, a horse in each yuga.
+These forms were taken to slay the demons while riding a lion, a peacock, a rat, or a horse in each yuga.

 * He is described as Vighneshvara, the Lord of Obstacles.
 Ganesha is so called as he can create difficulties and obstructions if the time is wrong for one to proceed and remove the same obstacles when success is assured.
-It is to this form of Ganesha -Vighneshvara that one bows down to before undertaking any task.
+It is to this form of Ganesha -Vighneshvara that one bows down before undertaking any task.

-The 8 avatars of Ganesha:
+The Eight Avatars of Ganesha: